A Pleasant Shade of Gray: Reception

 Sputnikmusic gave the album 4.5 stars and noted that the album has held up well with the passage of time: "It wasn't until later that people began to regard A Pleasant Shade of Gray in a more positive light, and its popularity subsequently grew as the album is now considered inimitable in the progressive genre."

 In 2005, the album was ranked number 416 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.

 However, AllMusic panned the album, criticizing "the guitar riffs and melodic hooks [as] simply not that memorable, requiring way too many listens before leaving any lasting impressions and overshadowing the band's remarkable musicianship [...]
 All told, A Pleasant Shade of Gray is a challenging listen and not for the faint of heart."

 Track listing

-Part XII actually ends at 7:46, it is then followed by a 31 seconds of silence and 31 second alarm-clock ringing sound to signify the end of a dream.
+Part XII ends at 7:46; it is then followed by 31 seconds of silence and 31 seconds of an alarm-clock ringing to signify the end of a dream.